xXAnanasXx/A-Killer-Story/README.md

 ## Web server
-To play without any contraints go to my web server hosting my game [A-Killer-Story](https://a-killer-story.vercel.app/)
+To play without any contraints go to my web server hosting my game [A-Killer-Story](https://a-killer-story.vercel.app/) If the canvas is oversized, don't hesitate to reduce the global window size.

 ## Local Installation
 To install and run the project locally, follow these steps: